Political, economic and trade information

 As Australia's Foreign Policy White Paper highlights, a strong and prosperous Timor-Leste is of fundamental importance to Australia.
 As close neighbours and friends, Australia and Timor-Leste have a deep and enduring bilateral relationship.
 Our relationship is based on support for Timor-Leste's development, strong security and defence ties and close people-to-people links.

-Australia has been Timor-Leste’s primary partner in its immediate COVID-19 response and early economic recovery.
-We have drawn upon existing partnerships and investments, while deploying new resources, to support Timor-Leste’s response across a range of sectors.
+Australia has provided comprehensive support to Timor-Leste's COVID-19 response and early economic recovery.
+We have drawn upon existing partnerships and investments, while deploying new resources, to support Timor-Leste's response across a range of sectors.

-Australia is Timor-Leste’s largest security partner, providing support to Timor-Leste's armed forces and national police.
+Australia provides support to Timor-Leste's armed forces and national police.
 We also cooperate closely on regional security issues, including maritime security, border security and transnational crime.

 Australia's people-to-people links with Timor-Leste are strong, founded on decades of engagement with one of our closest neighbours.